Cortland1234/AssistAI_Public/README.md

 -"weather" just saying this will cause ChatBot to output the default city's weather (Las Vegas).
 For specfic areas, say "weather in {CITY NAME}"

 -"time" outputs the time

--"sleep" causes ChatBot to sleep.
-To activate, say its name again

--"no thanks" in response to it asking if you need anything, causes ChatBot to enter sleep mode

 -"turn off" closes ChatBot